orbit-mvi/orbit-mvi/orbit-2-core/README.md

 Reducers take incoming events and the current state to produce a new state.

-Reducers are pass-through operators.
+**Note:** With the [strict syntax](../strict-syntax.md) reducers are pass-through operators.
 This means that after applying a reducer, the upstream event is passed through unmodified to downstream operators.
 This helps avoid having to create intermediate objects to retain upstream events.
 Operators downstream of a reducer can expect to be called only after the upstream reduction has completed.

 ### Side effect